Recovery is a journey, not a destination

 Address 4711 51 St, Camrose, AB T4V 0V3

-Please note: At this time, all our classes are being held online, via Zoom.
+Please note: At this time, we are offering our classes in person and online.

 At CMHA Recovery College, our educational-based approach focuses on helping people recognize and develop their own resourcefulness and awareness in order to support themselves or their loved one’s recovery journey.
 All of our courses are developed and delivered in partnership with our peer supporters who are experts by experience: they have their own story of a mental health or substance concern, or are supporting a loved one.

 Everyone is welcome to attend our free courses.
 No previous experience is required and with a variety of courses to choose from, there is something for everyone.

 Our CMHA Recovery College courses are interactive and create positive learning experiences, emphasizing connection, hope and belonging.
 An emphasis is placed on individual’s talents and strengths.
 Our courses inspire optimism, encourage students to consider future opportunities, and more people towards personal empowerment.
 Recovery is a journey, not a destination.